 You’ve likely seen those TV commercials in which someone plugs in an air freshener and is magically transported to a field of flowers, a glistening waterfall, or a pine forest—places that are far from the stresses of one’s day.
 Although these commercials appear to feature nothing more than a soothing fragrance, there’s a lot more to it.

 In actuality, traditional plug-in air fresheners are more than just pleasant scents.
-Underneath the jasmine flowers or lilies lie chemicals you likely can’t pronounce, ones that can potentially, and unfortunately, harm one’s health or the well-being of their family members.
+Underneath the jasmine flowers or lilies lie chemicals you likely can’t pronounce, and ones that can potentially (and unfortunately) can harm one’s health or the well-being of their family members.

 If you’re looking to do an overhaul on your household products, a good place to start is with non-toxic plug-in air fresheners.
 Making the switch is pretty darn easy (it’s as simple as swapping one plug-in for another!) and it’s something that you can enjoy in your home every day.

-Read on to learn more about the ingredients in standard air fresheners and how can you replace those with ones that are better for you.
+Read on to learn more about the harmful ingredients in conventional air fresheners and how can you replace those with ones that are better for you.

 Are Air Fresheners Bad for You?

 The short answer?
 Air fresheners made with toxic chemicals aren’t exactly the best thing to be inhaling in your home.
 It’s up to every individual person to weigh the risks of anything you bring into your living spaces.
 Maybe you just can’t part with your fave Summer Rain-scented plug-in, but luckily, there are plenty of alternatives out there that can be better for your overall health.